FAQ

 Election Security

 When Adrienne was first elected she knew elections needed attention, particularly voter rolls.
 However, after 2020, she first focused on machines with her original 2021 SB 244 which passed with SB 63.
 Starting in 2022, after last-second veto of SB 63 and admission that the machines could connect to the internet, Adrienne switched gears to ballot accountability and audits regardless of machines and their connections.
 2022 SB 62 was recognized by national election experts as the best bill in the country for closing the gaps in our election security.
 It required reconciliation of the number of voters with the number of votes, hand-counting the ballots for verifying the vote totals for certification, and allowed local boards the choice of a paper-only system.
 Ultimately, 3 more senators joined her bill in whole, but negotiations ultimately favored parts of it over others with some practices are being incorporated into Board procedures and other bills instead.
+In 2024, there will be sample counts of paper ballots in all 120 counties.

 3rd Year Priorities